-Safety and tolerability
+Safety and Tolerability

-For GIST and MRCC, dose modifications in 12.5 mg increments or decrements may be applied based on individual safety and tolerability.
-Daily dose should not exceed 75 mg or down to 25 mg..
+For GIST and MRCC, dose modifications in 12.5 mg increments or decrements may be applied based on individual safety and tolerability up to 75 mg or down to 25 mg.

-For pNET, dose modifications in 12.5 mg increments or decrements may be applied based on individual safety and tolerability.
+For pNET, dose modification in 12.5 mg increments or decrements may be applied based on individual safety and tolerability.
 The maximum dose administered in the Phase 3 pNET study was 50 mg daily.